githubshivanshukumarsrivastava/ETL-_weather/README.md

 airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+-- this is airflow dag which shows tha our pipeline is  good to go .
 ![Screenshot 2025-07-05 004408](https://github.com/user-attachments/assets/2a0710d8-577c-4a50-929c-009112194723)